Ys – Developer Interviews (1987-1998)

 In the past Falcom was famous as a software distributor, and their new office also retains a space for a shop.
 You can mainly buy Falcom related goods and games, so stop by if you’re in the area.
-Maybe you’ll catch a glimpse of those famous programmers, Kiya and Hashimoto!
+Maybe you’ll catch a glimpse of those two famous programmers, Kiya and Hashimoto!

 After walking about and taking in the new interior, I was introduced to Nihon Falcom President Katou and the Ys main programmer Masaya Hashimoto.
 Yes, finally!
 I’ve waited so long, I think I’ll start with a question I’ve been wondering about for some time: why was the company named “Nihon Falcom” ?